 Specific Inspection Guidance

 The inspector should review coordination activities undertaken by the licensee with the LLEA.
 The inspector should contact the LLEA to confirm that the licensee has performed coordination activities, to the extent practicable.
-The LLEA authorized by a Government entity to make arrests and have the capability to provide an armed response in the licensee’s jurisdiction.
+The inspector should confirm that LLEA is authorized by a Government entity to make arrests and have the capability to provide an armed response in the licensee’s jurisdiction.
 The inspector must take into consideration areas of cross-jurisdiction and whether or not the licensee has coordinated with each LLEA.
 Coordination activities may include, among other things, meetings, telephone conferences, site tours, and other forms of communication.
 A pre-arranged plan is not required.
 The licensee is not required to coordinate with the LLEA for work performed at temporary job sites.
 It is a good practice for the licensee to provide photographs of devices containing radioactive material or transport containers (i.e., radiography camera, source changer, transport or shipping container).

 Verify that the licensee notifies the appropriate NRC regional office within 3 business days if the LLEA has not responded within 60 days of the coordination request or if the LLEA notifies the licensee that they do not plan to participate in coordination activities.
 [37.45(b)]